sc-ventures/cloudbreak-documentation/docs/azure-create.md

 #### Enable Azure Disks Encryption

-Check this option if you would like to have your disks encrypted.
+Check this option if you would like to have your virtual machine disks encrypted.
 For more information, refer to [Azure documentation](https://docs.microsoft.com/en-us/azure/security/azure-security-disk-encryption).

 {!docs/common/create-adv-5.md!}
 [Introduction to Microsoft Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction) (External)